Growing the seeds

 Most of the seeds should start sprouting within 2-4 weeks, but some may take up to 2 months.
 Once they sprout, give them bright light, but shade them from strong afternoon sun.

 Watering -- Aim to keep the soil evenly moist most of the time.
-Don't let the soil dry out completely, but also avoid keeping it water-logged.
+Don't let the soil dry out completely, but also avoid keeping it soggy.
+If you're unsure if the soil down in the root zone has the right moisture, consider using a moisture meter.

 Fertilizing -- Like other Brugmansias, this one likes regular feeding.
-Feed about every 2 months with a general-purpose fertilizer.
-Reduce the feedings if your plant goes through a period of slow growth, like during hot or cold temperatures.
+Feed about every 2 months with a general-purpose fertilizer that contains micronutrients.
+Avoid feeding if your plant goes through a period of slow growth, like during hot or cold temperatures.

 Wait until your plants are 15 inches (35 cm) tall before planting them in the ground (in suitable climates).
 If you plan to keep them in containers indefinitely, the final size of the pot will depend on how large you let your plant grow.
 A full-size tree may need a very large pot!
 You may prune your plants to any size that is convenient.

-Lighting -- Bright, filtered light or morning sun is best.
+Lighting -- Dappled sun or morning sun is usually best.
 Protect the plants from strong afternoon sun, especially in warm climates.
 They can take full sun in cool climates like coastal California, but they will need more fertilizer and water.

 Climate -- This Brugmansia is happiest with temperatures below the low 80s (28°C), and nights that are cool (below 65°F / 18°C).
 It might not thrive in consistently hot conditions, particularly if nights are warm.
 It can probably survive a few degrees of frost, but i recommend protecting it from freezing temperatures.

 Over about 40% humidity is best.
-Indoors, if the humidity drops below this, consider using an ultrasonic room humidifier, which are sold at home improvement stores and thrift shops.
+Over about 40% humidity is best.
+Indoors, if your plants seem to suffer from low humidity, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 If you have any questions or problems, feel free to contact me.